wal06seismo/academic_WashU/content/authors/wiens/index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Douglas Wiens

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Robert S. Brookings Distinguished Professor

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Washinghton University in Saint Louis
     url: ''

 # Short bio (displayed in user profile at end of posts)